Provisdom/spectomic/README.md

 ## Usage

-Your schema can be generated at compile time or at runtime.
-For these examples we will use macros to generate the schema at compile time.
 Let's take a look at a basic example.

 ```clojure
 (require '[clojure.spec :as s]